 What's that Lassie?
 There's a drink in the well?

 There are actually plenty of drinks in the well and a number of other ingredients and tools too.
 These items play a vital part in a bar's profitability and in the quality of the drinks served.
-Understanding what a well drink is can help you make better decisions about what to purchase and use in your bar.
+Understanding what a well drink is can help you make better decisions about where bars get their alcohol for cheap and what you should purchase.

 What Is a Well Drink or Well Liquor?

 Well liquor is lower-cost liquor that a bar uses more frequently in mixed drinks than the top-shelf brands.
 Well drinks are the mixed drinks made using this liquor.
 Do your customers request a particular brand of liquor when ordering a cocktail?
 If not, you will likely be serving a well drink.
-You should stock a bar and choose to use these liquors more often since it keeps liquor costs to the bar down.
+Stock your bar with a full bar liquor list and choose to use these liquors more often since it keeps liquor costs to the bar down.
+Our liquor cost calculator can help determine that.
 This is particularly true if your bartenders stick to the standard pours.

 Some more expensive cocktail bars will actually use more expensive brands in their wells.
 Understand that the prices in a bar are generally reflected in the quality of the liquors they use.
 If a rum and Coke is only $5, it probably isn’t made with top-shelf rum.